shutterstock_293221436_blue_box-b

 wireless-nobubble

-• Universal remotes can be programmed for projectors
+• Universal remote controls can be programmed for projectors

 • Apple AirPlay is a particularly popular solution for connecting iOS devices to a projector.

-• Projectors with WLAN can often be controlled via app
+• Projectors with WLAN can often be controlled via an app

 Tobias Berg and Oliver Stenzel - contact persons in Purchasing and Sales - write on glass pane

 We are also happy to advise you personally - we look forward to your call or email!
-If you would prefer us to call you back free of charge, simply leave your contact details with us now.
+If you would prefer us to call you back free of charge, simply leave us your contact details now.